Quantum battery with non-Hermitian charging: Introduction

-The original proposal for the quantum battery (QB) considers the initial battery-state as the ground state of a non-interacting Hamiltonian which can then be charged by global unitary operations \cite{Alicki, andolina2017, campaioli2017, andolina2019, Batteryreview}.
-The main goal of such construction is to show that the work output or power stored (extracted) in (from) the battery gets enhanced in presence of quantum mechanical systems or quantum operations.
+The original proposal for the QB considers the initial battery state as the ground state of a non-interacting Hamiltonian which can then be charged by global unitary operations \cite{Alicki, andolina2017, campaioli2017, andolina2019, Batteryreview}.
+The main goal of such construction is to show that the work output or power stored (extracted) in (from) the battery gets enhanced in the presence of quantum mechanical systems or quantum operations.
 Instead of a non-interacting Hamiltonian, the ground or the thermal state of an interacting Hamiltonian can also be used as the battery \cite{Modispinchain,srijon2020} while the local magnetic field in a suitable direction is applied at each site to maximize the energy storage of the battery.
-Such a design turns out to be appropriate even in presence of decoherence and disorder \cite{Giovannetti2019, srijon2020, srojon20} as well as in higher dimension \cite{srijon2021}.
+Such a design turns out to be appropriate even in the presence of decoherence and disorder \cite{Giovannetti2019, srijon2020, srojon20} as well as in higher dimensions \cite{srijon2021}.